-There are at least three ways how to upload a file from an external source to a CoCalc project.
+There several ways to upload a file from an external source to a CoCalc project.

 This method is convenient if you can select the file to be uploaded with a mouse or other pointing device and drag it into a CoCalc browser tab.